 In 1290 king Edward I granted the Royal Charter to Caerwys.
 Because the settlement did not have town walls, and the fairs were in the town along with a judicial system with a court and a prison, the more there was a need for a solid church with defensive features.
 From this period comes the oldest stone part of the buildind, that is tower.
 It also served as a defensive shelter and perhaps a watchtower.

 The church was expanded in the fourteenth century and once again enlarged at the beginning of the fifteenth century.
 During the Reformation it underwent further changes, including its walls whitewashed.
+Probably in 1687 the tower was raised and repaired in 1769.
 In 1894 a thorough renovation of the church began, the most important element of which was the rebuilding of the eastern wall.
+Also a porch and sacristy were added then.

 The oldest part of the church that has survived to this day is the tower, although its upper part comes from the expansion period in the 15th / 16th or 17th century.
 Completely modern elements are the western porch and the sacristy on the south side.
-The 13th-century effigy of Elizabeth Ferrers, wife of Dafydd ap Gruffydd, Prince of Wales, has survived to this day.
-There is also a 14th-century tomb with a cross and 15th-century stained glass windows.
+The original fourteenth-century two-light window has survived in the southern wall of the nave, and others from the fourteenth and fifteenth centuries, sometimes together with the original stained glass, are visible in the walls of the chancel and the northern aisle (some renovated).
+Among internal equipment the 13th-century tombstone of Elisabeth Ferrers, wife of Dafydd ap Gruffydd, Prince of Wales, has survived to this day.
+There is also a 14th-century effigy with a cross.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.